 Here’s To New Beginnings,

-from Janet Roper, Animal Communicator & Educator http://janetroper.com/2017-word-year-complicit-janet-roper-animal-communicator-and-educator-missoula-montana/
+from Janet Roper, Modern Shaman, Animal Communicator & Educator http://janetroper.com/self-care-as-activist-janet-roper-modern-shaman-animal-communicator-educator-missoula-montana/